 If Mike exerted a powerful influence on people, it was in large part because of his confidence.
 Jane Slaughter observed that Mike acted on this principle: “Decide what you believe and what you’re going to do, and proceed as if you’re right.”
 If when you proceeded you discovered you had made mistakes, you would adjust course, but it was important to engage.
 Mike’s political principles, his commitment to the labor movement, his belief in independent political action, and belief in socialism from below were exemplified by his long, full, and exemplary life.

 As Bernie Sanders told Labor Notes, “I knew Mike Parker when I was a student at the University of Chicago in the early 1960s.
 Mike was a brilliant advocate for workers and unions, and he remained so for the rest of his life.
 Mike fought tirelessly for human solidarity and a more just and humane world.
 His life’s work and his dedication should serve as an example for all of us.”

 Lois Weiner, a member of the Berkeley ISC and currently of the New Politics editorial board, said, “I think Mike was remarkable for being an intellectual whose commitment to democracy extended to his way of talking and being with people who didn’t share his views and knew less than he did.
 He was a lovely human being.”

 In Richmond, just as in Detroit, Mike and Margaret had a wide circle of friends, many from among their fellow political activists.
 Mike sang for a while in the Contra Costa Chorale and hiked every Wednesday, while Margaret worked in her garden.
 Margaret died of cancer in January 2020 and Mike died of pancreatic cancer on January 15, 2022.
-They are survived by their daughter Johanna and their many friends.
+They are survived by their daughter Johanna, Mike’s brothers Bob and Bill Parker, and their many friends.